 - 1. Launch the Blast session. - 2.
 Open HiSuite from the Blast session. - 3.
 Connect your Huawei smartphone to the client. - 4.
-Accept the access request on your phone. - A window that prompts you to enter a verification code from the phone, is displayed in the Blast session. - 5.
-Open the HiSuite app on your phone and enter the verification code from the phone in the Blast session. - 6.
+Accept the access request on your phone.

+A window that prompts you to enter a verification code from the phone, is displayed in the Blast session.

+- 5. Open the HiSuite app on your phone and enter the verification code from the phone in the Blast session. - 6.
 Click or tap Connect.

-Sync iPhone
+Sync Samsung Android smartphone and iPhone

-- 1. Go the Admin Policy Tool or Wyse Management Suite policy settings. - 2.
+- 1. Go to the Admin Policy Tool or Wyse Management Suite policy settings. - 2.
 In the Advanced tab, expand Session Settings. - 3.
 Click Blast Session Settings. - 4.
-Enable the Allow USB Imaging Family Device (Scanner) Redirection option. - 5.
+Enable the Allow USB Imaging Family Device Redirection option. - 5.
 Click Save & Publish. - 6.
-Launch the Blast session and connect your iPhone to the device. - 7.
-Accept the access request on your iPhone.
+Launch the Blast session and connect your Samsung smartphone or iPhone to the device. - 7.
+Accept the access request on your Samsung smartphone or iPhone.